-Students will learn to use the methods and tools of Political Science and International Relations to elaborate original reflections about actors, processes and institutions affecting global politics, political risks, and international security, and to analyze policy options at different levels (national, regional, international, global).
-They will become able to assess the soundness of country ratings provided by Credit Rating Agencies, think tanks, etc. through the analysis of the political indicators used.
-Throughout the course, students will be exposed to a variety of methods of analysis and theoretical approaches that will enhance their methodological and analytical skills.
-This will enable them to evaluate the dynamics and outcomes of the main contemporary political processes at the global level autonomously and to reinterpret critically theories and hypotheses presented during the course.
+Students will learn to use the methods and tools of Political Science and International Relations to elaborate original reflections about actors, processes, and institutions affecting global politics, political risks, and international security and to analyze policy options at different levels (national, regional, international, global).
+They will become able to assess the soundness of country ratings provided by Credit Rating Agencies, think tanks, etc., through the analysis of the political indicators used.
+Throughout the course, students will be exposed to various methods of analysis and theoretical approaches that will enhance their methodological and analytical skills.
+This will enable them to autonomously evaluate the dynamics and outcomes of the main contemporary political processes at the global level and to critically reinterpret theories and hypotheses presented during the course.